ous-mik/recNrecA-supercompaction-image-analysis/README.md

 bioRxiv (2024)<br>
 doi: [10.1101/2024.11.15.623168](https://doi.org/10.1101/2024.11.15.623168)

-Please see the Methods and Materials section of the paper for details on preprocessing and analysis.
+Please see the Material and Methods section of the paper for details on preprocessing and analysis.

 ## Scripts for preprocessing